amitashukla/w4111.github.io/syllabus.md

 * We will not publish exact scoring criteria.
 * The percentages are subject to change as circumstances dictate.
 * Active participation in piazza and/or OH can positively affect your final grade.
+* I intend to keep the definition of "A+: Exceed expectations" meaningful.
 * Since exams are the main indicators we have of individual grasp of the material, we reserve the right to adjust final letter grades based on exam performance.
-* Extra credit is added in a way that _only benefits_ the reciptients and _does not_ harm others in the course.
+* Extra credit is added in a way that _only benefits_ the recipients and _does not_ harm others in the course.
 In other words, you are NOT penalized in any way if you do not recieve extra credit.
 * Work that you submit must be your own (or for two-person projects, the team's).
 We will run the standard software duplication checkers on submitted assignments.
 * Don't cheat.
 It's not worth it.

 <a name="ec"/>
 #### Extra Credit

 Extra credit is a way for students to illustrate their understanding of the course material in ways beyond formal assignments and exams.
+The amount of extra credit for scribe notes is variable, and the amount for the advanced assignments are described on the assignment descriptions.   **There is NO PENALTY for not doing extra credit** because it is added to the final grade **after computing the curve**.

-Extra credit is added to the final grade **after computing the curve**.
-We first compute the curve and grade cut-offs using scores that **do not** include any extra credit, and then add extra credit afterwards.
-This means it does not affect other students' final grades, and can only help.
+1. We first compute the curve and grade cut-offs using scores that **do not** include any extra credit
+2. Then we add extra credit points.

-Due to the additional work that the staff must take to assess and manage extra credit opportunities, we have fairly strict deadlines for extra credit opportunities.
+Due to the additional work that the staff must take to assess and manage extra credit opportunities, we have strict deadlines for extra credit opportunities.